russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is The Year of Magical Thinking and when was it published?

-What are the key takeaways from The Year of Magical Thinking?
+What is the author's perspective in The Year of Magical Thinking?